We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The biggest user complaint is that it’s loud and not as durable as other, more expensive blenders.
-Many people also report that the lid has a tendency to leak when you make juices or other liquid-based recipes with very thin consistencies.
+Many people also report that the lid tends to leak when you make juices or other liquid-based recipes with very thin consistencies.

 Not only is the Ninja Professional blender affordable and powerful, but it also makes smoothies for a crowd.
 However, it’s noisy and not as durable as pricier varieties.

-It has a sleek, low-profile design that runs quietly on its own without needing a bulky, external enclosure to muffle sound.
+It has a sleek, low profile design that runs quietly on its own without needing a bulky, external enclosure to muffle the sound.

 But just because it’s quiet doesn’t mean it won’t perform.
 The 1,100-watt motor is powerful enough to crush ice into a snow-like consistency, and it has separate preprogrammed settings for fruit- or vegetable-based smoothies.

-Even though it isn’t the cheapest blender out there, it’s also far from the most expensive.
+Even though it isn’t the cheapest blender out there, it’s far from the most expensive.